natalietate/time-bg/README.md

 The background gradients were chosen to reflect the sky at that time of day.

-*Notes: The clock updates every second.The background, quote, and greeting are updated every minute.*
+*Notes: The clock updates every second.
+The background, quote, and greeting are refreshed about every minute.
+It's like magic!*